What is a Disc Assessment: The Complete Guide | Thomas.co

 What does my DISC score mean?

-You should get a full outline of your DISC outcome after your test, but to better understand what the four behaviours suggest, see this page on Thomas’ Behavioural assessment.
+You should get a full outline of your DISC outcome after your test, but to better understand what the four behaviors suggest, see this page on Thomas’ Behavioral assessment.

 Is this the best test for indicating career success?